feed4love/basic_bank/README.md

 • bank.basic.auth.password is the password expected in the request headers Basic Auth

-• bank.basic.ACCEPT_UNKNOWN_TRANSACTION_STATUS if set to true the service response the status UNKNOWN for the trasactions with no date.
-Set it by default to true, then the service will up HttpAcceptException and return httpt code 202 ACCEPTED.
+• bank.basic.ACCEPT_UNKNOWN_TRANSACTION_STATUS if set to true, then the service will response status UNKNOWN for trasactions without the field date setted.
+Set it by default to FALSE, then the service will up a HttpAcceptException, then the servlet returns Http 202 ACCEPTED.
 Such of that, is better the assumption to response HTTP202 ACCEPTED.
+By default is set to FALSE.

 • bank.basic.TRANSACTION_STATUS_TRUNCATE_DATES if set to true the service will trucate date for comparision according the requeriment TODAY.